-and MOI location Proposed Facility Miles (from SF Transbay) Approximate location name Comment LMF 5.00 Brisbane Level III facility to support train servicing and start up and close down of service at San Francisco.
+and MOI location 15 Proposed Facility Miles (from SF Transbay) Approximate location name Comment LMF 5.00 Brisbane Level III facility to support train servicing and start up and close down of service at San Francisco.
 Corresponds to location of previously proposed LMF.
 This site could also function as a level I site on a smaller footprint to support service for the San Francisco terminals LMF 60.00 Coyote (between San Jose and Morgan Hill) Level I facility to support train servicing and start up and close down of service at San Jose, Gilroy and Merced.
 Will need to clear a level III facility at this location based on the availability of the Brisbane site or the phasing requirements of the project.
 Corresponds to the most likely of several alternative sites already being considered for a LMF.
 Co-location of this facility with the nearby MOIF is possible.
 MOIF 80.00 Just South of Gilroy station Corresponds to location of previously proposed MOIF.
 Co-location of this facility with the nearby LMF is possible.
 MOIS 120.00 (west of) Los Banos Corresponds to location of previously proposed MOIS.
-MOIF 180.00 Madera (just south of Meets spacing requirements for maintenance purposes.
-Madera Acres, about 15 miles Assessment of possible sites in this area on-going north of Fresno Station) A site at Fresno is already environmentally cleared HMF 230.00 Between Merced and Bakersfield There are a number of potential locations in the Central Valley that would be appropriate for the HMF.
+MOIF 180.00 Madera (just south of Corresponds roughly to the locations currently being considered for two MOIF alternative sites.
+Madera Acres, about 15 miles north of Fresno Station) These two Madera/Parksdale locations appear to be ideally situated from a geometric standpoint (ample tangents at-grade) HMF 230.00 Between Fresno and Kings-Tulare There are a number of potential locations in the Central Valley that would be appropriate for the HMF.
 Provided the site meets the criteria outlined elsewhere in this report any of the current proposals would be acceptable.
-This mileage is shown for indicative purposes only.
-MOIS 240.00 Corcoran Corresponds roughly to location of previously proposed (and environmentally cleared) MOIS in Corcoran.
-Recommend keeping Corcoran as MOIS location.
+This location is shown for indicative purposes only This location is shown for indicative purposes only.